Brogdin/MEE-342-Group-Project/Phase-2-Report.md

 * **Energy Release:** Any failure within these interconnected systems could lead to the uncontrolled release of stored energy in the spring, posing further safety risks to the user.

 ---

+Section 6.)
+Critical Parts Summary
+All margins of the four critical parts (Rack, Pawl, Forearm Structural Member, Pin) were achieved with a factor of safety of <1 and no design modifications were needed to be changed.

 ## Phase 2 Video: Detailed Design & CAD Walkthrough